 Once you have received your language test results and your ECA, you have all the information to create your Express Entry profile.
 So you must be wondering what an Express Entry profile is for?
 To answer that question I will have to explain how the system works.

 Candidates who want to qualify for one of Canada’s Express Entry linked immigration programs need to create an Express Entry profile.
-The process is quite simple and involves you answering some short questions about yourself, including your age, work experience, educational background, language skills (based off your IETLS and TEF results) and ability to adapt to living in Canada.
-You will be assigned a Comprehensive System Ranking (CRS) score based off of these answers.
+The process is quite simple and involves you answering some short questions about yourself, including your age, work experience, educational background, language skills (based on your IETLS and TEF results), and ability to adapt to living in Canada.
+You will be assigned a Comprehensive System Ranking (CRS) score based on these answers.
 Your profile is then entered into a pool of candidates ranked by their CRS scores.

 The Express Entry system holds regular draws where they issue Invitations to Apply (ITAs) to candidates entered in the Express Entry pool.
 The higher your CRS score the more likely you will be selected in a draw.